Here East, London, September 2025

 4. Log into Google Play and upload the app

-This post covers implementing the following steps via a GitHub Action:
+This post covers implementing a GitHub Action that automates this process by:

 1. Specifying the event that triggers the Action